jeremytammik/moniwonig/index.md

 - reinstall the bathtub taps
 - seal bathtub edges with polymerdichtmasse
 - install kitchen lights &ndash; spotlights above cornelius bathroom sink
+- installed cornelius kitchen curtain support wires
+- installed stuff under cornelius kitchen sink
+- fixed all leaks around kitchen and bathroom taps

 ## <a name="todo-today"></a>todo today

 - fill the hochbeet with earth and sand
 - plan a cupboard with drying rack above sink
 - install the kitchen drawers and doors
-- install cornelius kitchen curtains

 ## <a name="todo-next"></a>todo next